Where do you hide a dead body?

 4. Improves Leads and Sales

-Your prospects are at your fingertips, but your site needs to be easily accessible.
-One of the best ways to generate more leads and sales is by ranking on the first page of search engines.
+Your prospects are at your fingertips, but your website needs to be easily accessible.
+One of the best ways to generate more leads and sales is by ranking on the first page of Google.

 Note: You must create content that answers your target audience’s queries.
-Through this process, you reduce your site’s bounce rate and likely turn your visitors into leads.
+Through this process, you reduce your website’s bounce rate and likely turn your visitors into leads.

 Moving from the second page to the first page of search results is like relocating from a dilapidated old cottage to a colorful Victorian house in San Francisco.

-Without further ado, let’s discover how to move your site from that no-man land to the limelight.
+Without further ado, let’s discover how to move your website from that no-man land to the limelight.